icon-community/icon.community/content/blog/2022/2022-04-30-icon-development-update-april-2022/index.md

 ### BTP Product

-* Finish and publish the BTP Lite Paper.
+* Finish and publish the BTP Litepaper.
 * Finalize the specification for the Arbitrary Call Service.
 * Finalize BTP block design.
 * Finish the design process for Goloop server and module APIs to support BTP relays.